 - Eat a well-balanced diet

-Anti-gingivitis toothpastes are specifically made to help protect against sensitivity pain.
+Gum care and sensitivity relief toothpastes are specifically made to help protect against sensitivity pain.
 Crest Gum and Sensitivity is clinically proven to give you healthier gums by neutralizing harmful plaque bacteria around the gum line to treat sensitivity at the source.
 It can help you treat sore or bleeding gums, and can help prevent further gum issues.
-Try a toothpaste like Crest Gum Detoxify Deep Clean, it’s clinically proven to give you healthier gums by helping neutralize harmful plaque bacteria below the gum line.
 The gum line is crucial for taking care of your mouth, as millions of bacteria can build up along that area.
 Also, try swishing with Crest Gum Care Mouthwash for additional support in maintaining healthier gums.
 Sources: